fabric8io/fabric8/fabric/fabric8-karaf/src/main/resources/distro/fabric/import/fabric/profiles/insight/ReadMe.md

 These profiles help provide additional insight into your running system.

-* [console](/fabric/profiles/insight/console.profile) adds the [kibana](http://www.elasticsearch.org/overview/kibana/) and [eshead](http://mobz.github.io/elasticsearch-head/) web application into the Management Console for viewing and searching logs across all your containers.
+* [console](/fabric/profiles/insight/console.profile) adds the [kibana](http://www.elasticsearch.org/overview/kibana/) and [eshead](http://mobz.github.io/elasticsearch-head/) web application into the web console for viewing and searching logs across all your containers.

-This profile should be added to the root container running the Management Console.
+This profile should be added to the root container running the web console.
 Once you've added it, reload the page and the Insight perspective should appear.

  ### Adding more insight into your containers